 Growing bitter gourd is possible in various soils, such as sandy soils, sandy loam, and medium black soils rich in organic matter.
-There are also many alluvial soils along riverbeds that are good places to grow bitter gourds.
+Many alluvial soils along riverbeds are good places to grow bitter gourds.
 The pH range of 6.0-7.0 is optimal for plants’ growth.
 Make sure the soil is well-draining and light enough for planting.
 Growing bitter gourd vines on the ground is ideal for mulching the soil to prevent the fruits from getting dirty or rotting in moist soil.

 Bitter Gourd varieties

 In different regions, bitter gourd preferences vary depending on the size, color, presence or absence of tubercles/ridges, and bitterness of fruits.
 As a result, several varieties are developed in India, and the details are provided below:

 Punjab Karela-15: It has smooth, serrated green leaves.
 Green and pubescent stem.
 Its long vines with smooth, serrated, dark green leaves.
 Fruits have a matt look and a dark green color.
 It has a mediocre level of resistance to bitter gourd yellow mosaic disease.
 The yield is 51q/acre on average.

 In case you missed it: Organic Bitter Gourd Farming, Cultivation In India